 The world of international shipping can be intimidating.
 Rules and regulations change and depend on the policies of importing countries.
 To keep up with the changes, electronic COs have become available on a limited basis, but security concerns make electronic options unusable for many exporters who do not want to share sensitive information on websites that may be unsecured or share user information.
 Below you will find a variety of free certificate of origin templates.
 Printing and using templates allows you to keep personal information private and obtain the correct CO for your needs at no cost.

-Certificate of Origin Sample
+Fancy Certificate of Origin Template

-Certificate of Origin Template for Merchandise
+Modern Certificate of Origin Template

-Certificate of Origin Template
+Simple Certificate of Origin Template

 Put the focus on the essentials with this simple certificate of origin.
 A table near the top neatly contains detailed information, while lines are provided for other information about the merchandise, exporter, shipping company, and more.
 The neat, basic design makes this a versatile template.